 Dont worry if you cant get different mustard seeds, just use the ones you have; equally with nigella/kalonji which I didn’t have on the day I cooked this, so I added black sesame seeds, which i did have!
-Once again, thanks to Rick Stein for this dish.

 2 tsp yellow mustard seeds

 3 tbsp coconut oil

 2 small or 1 medium onion, finely chopped

 2 cloves garlic, finely chopped

 1 inch peeled ginger, finely chopped

 1 tsp turmeric root, peeled and finely chopped, or turmeric powder

 3 mild green chillies, finely chopped and deseeded